parazitiruj-na/pages/content/buba/index.md

-# Here Was Buba Pics !
+# There will be Buba Pics here !